ourbunka/kanirenderer/README.md

 # features
 -currently support .obj file with png/jpeg textures,

--basic lighting with albedo, specular and normal map.
+-basic lighting (diffuse, specular and ambient light)

+-normal map.

-mesh with OPENGL(meshes authored in Blender) or DIRECTX format,
+-mesh with OPENGL(meshes authored in Blender) or DIRECTX format,

 -fullscreen or windowed mode,

 -basic FPS movement(wasd + mouse),

--using WGPU graphic api than compiled to native graphic api like DIRECTX12 / VULKAN / METAL

--DirectX12 compatibles GPU required for Windows 10/11, Vulkan for Linux and Metal for macos.
+-basic movable point light and light controller

--windows 10/11 executables included, (Linux and MacOS should be supported,but you will have to compiled it yourself. install rust compiler , clone this repo and then "cargo build --release",
+-cross platform, windows 10/11 executables included, (Linux and MacOS should be supported, but you will have to compiled it yourself. install rust compiler , clone this repo and then "cargo build --release")